Everywhere, an Empty Bliss: Composition

 Mastered by musician Stephan Mathieu, Everywhere, an Empty Bliss combines the titles of Everywhere at the End of Time and An Empty Bliss Beyond This World.
 The record is compiled from tracks that were meant to be used on these albums.
 It presents a movie-like texture with nostalgic sounds of vinyl crackle.
 Like on Everywhere at the End of Time, the music gets more distorted as the album progresses, also reflecting dementia.
 However, this is done in miniature in contrast to the six-hour runtime of the album series.
 Like the series, the album also features a range of emotions, from joyful to hauntological.

 The album is most similar to the compositions of Stage 3.
 On "Losing Battle of Loss", the melancholy settles in the album.
-This is contrasted by "All Eyes Bewildered", which features a music box song.
+This is contrasted by "All Eyes Bewildered", which features a music box song that is actually quite similar to Everywhere's "E7 - Bewildered in other eyes".
 "Losing Loss of Battle" repeats "Losing Battle of Loss", and by "Plaque Advanced Despair" the music struggles to have a coherent melody.

 The record presents lyrical content within some of its tracks.
 On "Glimpses of Life Denial", a woman recites a Santa Claus song to a group of kids.
 "Benjamin Beyond Bliss" features a sample of a song by piano duo Layton & Johnstone that is manipulated so that only small parts of the voice are recognizable.
 It features garbled words, akin to a destroyed intercom.
 By "Dusk Memory Fraction", a man singing in French can be heard.